mahmoodahmad100/php-mvc-model1/README.md

 # php-mvc-model1
-* developing is in progress
+* developing is in progress.
 * this is going to be php repo based on MVC design pattern.